10 Ways to Treat Flu Symptoms and Feel Better

 If you’re searching the web for flu treatment, you probably aren’t feeling too well right about now.
 Here’s the bad news: there’s no cure for it and it usually lasts for one to two weeks.
 And just because you have the flu doesn’t mean you won’t get it again, since there are many different strains of the flu virus.
 The good news?
 Just because there is no cure does not mean there is no way to feel better when you have the flu.
 There are several over-the-counter medicines available to you to help you combat the symptoms you feel while you are sick with the flu.
 And some medicines treat multiple symptoms in a single product.

 Here’s 10 ways to treat flu symptoms at home so you can get relief while your body fights the virus.

 Stay at home and rest, especially during the first 24 hours after becoming ill.

-See your doctor: It’s important to note that if you become very sick with the flu or are at a high risk of developing complications from the flu, you should call your doctor.
-He or she may put you on antiviral drugs within the 48 hours of your symptoms, which can lessen the severity and duration of flu symptoms.
+If you become very sick with the flu or are at a high risk of developing complications from the flu, call your healthcare provider.

 - Lower your body temperature.